Comparisons12 min read

 Paraphrasing & Rewriting

-This is where QuillBot dominates, and it's not even close.
-QuillBot's paraphraser is the core product, and it shows.
-The nine available modes give you fine-grained control over how your text is reworded.
-The "Academic" mode is particularly impressive — it restructures sentences while maintaining scholarly tone and meaning.
+This is where QuillBot absolutely dominates.
+Honestly, it's not even close.
+QuillBot's paraphraser is the core product, and you can feel it.
+Nine different modes give you real control over how your text gets reworded.
+The "Academic" mode especially stands out — it restructures sentences while keeping scholarly tone and meaning intact.

-Grammarly offers full-sentence rewrites through its Premium suggestions and GrammarlyGO, but these are limited to one alternative at a time and aren't designed for bulk paraphrasing.
-You can't paste in a paragraph of source material and get back a cleanly reworded version the way you can with QuillBot.
+Grammarly offers full-sentence rewrites through its Premium suggestions and GrammarlyGO, but these are one alternative at a time and aren't built for bulk paraphrasing.
+You can't paste in a paragraph of research and get back a cleanly reworded version the way you can with QuillBot.

-For students who regularly need to synthesize research sources, put concepts into their own words, or rework rough drafts, QuillBot's paraphraser is genuinely transformative.
+For students who regularly need to reword research sources, put concepts into their own words, or reshape rough drafts, QuillBot's paraphraser is genuinely a game-changer.

-A note on academic integrity: Paraphrasing tools should be used to help you express ideas in your own voice, not to disguise copied content.
-Always cite your sources regardless of how much you rephrase.
+A note on academic integrity: Paraphrasing tools should help you express ideas in your own voice, not to cover up copied content.
+Always cite your sources no matter how much you rephrase.

 Integrations & Platform Support

-Both tools integrate with the platforms students use most:
+Both tools work with the platforms students use daily:

 Platform QuillBot Grammarly